-- Imperial Russia with Professor Carol studies Catherine the Great and offers a mid-term exam.
+- Imperial Russia with Professor Carol studies Napoleonic Russia and folk art.

-- Literature with Adam Andrews-The Magician’s Nephew by C.S.
+- Literature with Adam Andrews-The Last Battle by C.S.
 Lewis.
-Eight pages of study on a literary classic, a blank story chart for you to develop, and much more!
+Study this literary classic with thought-provoking discussion questions, a story chart for you to develop, and much more!

 - Benjamin Franklin Writing Method with Cheri Blomquist teaches writing through studying the masters.

-- Becoming an Internet Entrepreneur for Teens with Dana Beasley studies choosing your font this week.
+- Becoming an Internet Entrepreneur for Teens with Dana Beasley discusses producing your logo.

 - Introduction to Architecture with Tammie Bairen.
 This week she looks at the story and construction of the Golden Gate Bridge.

 - Art Techniques with Brenda Ellis shows us how to create a snow scene with tempera paints.

 - Reading Lessons for young readers or struggling readers with Dr. Matthew Glavach-current focus: middle school and high school struggling readers

 - Science with Jason Lindsey-weekly experiments with pdfs and videos

-- Figures in History with Cathy Diez-Luckie-November’s Figure: William the Conqueror.
+- Figures in History with Cathy Diez-Luckie is on break for the spring and early summer.

-- Reading List with Michelle Miller-December’s Topic: Christmas.
+- Reading List with Michelle Miller-January’s Topic: Snow!

-- Studio Art for Teens with Sharon Jeffus explores trees in art.
+- Studio Art for Teens with Sharon Jeffus explores more artistic themes this month.